cocos/cocos-docs/en/scripting/setup.md

 }
 ```

-**Notes**
+> **Notes**:
+>

-> The class name `ClassName` (such as 'say_hello' in the above example) of all scripts in the project is not allowed to be repeated.
+> 1. The class name `ClassName` (such as 'say_hello' in the above example) of all scripts in the project is not allowed to be repeated.
 Even if the script files are in different directories, the same class name is not allowed in their respective codes.
+>

-> The name of the script file is different from the class name of the script.
+> 2. The name of the script file is different from the class name of the script.
 After the initial file name is entered, the file name will be processed as the class name.
 For details of the processing logic, please refer to **Class Name Generation** below.
 After the script file is generated, the subsequent operation of the file **renames the script**, the new file name will not be generated and replaced by the class name in the code, and will no longer be affected.
+>

-> We recommend that users use TypeScript to write scripts.
+> 3. We recommend that users use TypeScript to write scripts.
 Currently, only TypeScript files are supported in **Assets**.
 But if users want to use JavaScript to write scripts, they can create JavaScript files directly in the operating system's folder, or create JavaScript files in other code editing software.

 ## Class Name Generation
 After obtaining the initial file name data, the class name `ClassName` of the two rules will be generated and provided to the **Custom Script Template** in the form of variables.

 - Underscore format, variable name is `<%UnderscoreCaseClassName%>`.
 This format is to keep the class name as consistent as possible with the file name.
 The advantage of being consistent is that it facilitates global search and replacement of code.
 - CamelCase format, the variable name is `<%CamelCaseClassName%>`.
 This format is to maintain consistency with mainstream scripting standards, with capitalized camel case.
 ## Add a Script to a Scene Node

 Adding a script to a scene node is actually adding a script component to that node.
 Select the scene node to which you wish to add a script in the **Hierarchy** panel, at which point the properties of that node will be displayed in the **Inspector** panel.
 Adding a script component includes the following two ways: